THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 25- tilts against windmills, and becomes a voice of malcontent in every situation

-Orbital symbolism (orbital metaphors, orbital paradigm) is based on the idea of the solar system as a structure where the meaning of one part becomes clear only when seen in relationship to the other parts.
-The best illustration of this principle is Uranus, since it is easy to demonstrate that all its astrological characteristics stem from the fact that it breaks the ancient order signified by Saturn, opening the door to the new and emphasizing individuality against tradition.
-These characteristics are based mainly on the position of its orbit, one step beyond Saturn.
+Orbital domain (the scope or range of the orbit) is a form of orbital metaphor based on the idea of the solar system as a structure where the meaning of one part becomes clear only when seen in relationship to the other parts.
+The best illustration of this principle is Uranus, since it is easy to demonstrate that **all** its astrological characteristics derive from the fact that it breaks the ancient order signified by Saturn, opening the door to the new and emphasizing individuality against tradition.
+These characteristics are based on the position of its orbit, one step beyond Saturn.

 A quick examination of Jones messy mimeographed material written before his books, from ca.1930-1933, shows heavy use of the orbital paradigm to explain the meaning of Uranus and Neptune.
 A dialog is established between Uranus and Saturn which becomes phase 1 of an evolutionary cosmic or social process, and between Uranus and Neptune, which becomes phase 2 of the process.
 Uranus is intensification, Neptune is surrender and reduction, leading the way to cosmic or social consciousness.